neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 ```
  W_OPT_UNATTENDED=1 winetricks mfc42 vcrun6 vb6run vcrun2003 xact d3drm d3dx9_43 d3dcompiler_43 \
- d3dx9 fontfix dotnet20 msxml3 vcrun2005sp1 vcrun2008 fontsmooth=rgb
+ d3dx9 fontfix msxml3 vcrun2005sp1 vcrun2008 fontsmooth=rgb
 ```

-It will take some time...specially from sd systems, I would just try proton wine first and do not attempt this setup.
+It will take some time...specially from sdcard systems.

 If you have a dxvk capable gpu, also install that one from winetricks.